Vipra

 Data Analysis & Sufficiency: To crack this section of MAT, candidates need to have good problem solving skills.
 To acquire that, watch YouTube video tutorials by coaching experts.
 Also learn, easy methods and shortcuts to analyse data.
 If one has prepared well for Data Analysis & Sufficiency in the past four-five months, it will hardly take a week to master tricks to solve the questions.

-Intelligence and Critical Reasoning: In this section of MAT, focus on revising Analytical Skills topics such as Coding-Decoding, Ranking, Series, Arrangements, Sequencing, Directions, Puzzles, etc. Solve as many sample questions as you can.
+Intelligence and Critical Reasoning: In this section of MAT, focus on revising Analytical Skills topics such as Coding-Decoding, Ranking, Series, Arrangements, Sequencing, Directions, Puzzles, etc. Solve as many sample questions as you can so that you are well prepared for any type of reasoning question.
 Practising brain teasers and puzzles in free time can be a good help.

-Indian and Global Environment: Get year-books for General Awareness and Current Affairs to revise the events of national and international importance.
+Economic and Business Environment: Get year-books for General Awareness and Current Affairs to revise the events of national and international importance.
 Also, focus on topics like Economics, Politics, Telecom Industry, Sports and National & International Awards, etc.

 Free Shiksha MAT Mock Tests for Practice